 🖥 Home Office / Desk

-🎯 How to Stick With It
+🎯 How to Stay Consistent with It

 • Tie to routines.
 Coffee brewing, bedtime wind-down, or post-dinner cleanup.